 I had no debit cards, checks, cash, or credit cards.
 I was left inoperable, struggling to feed my family for a week.
 Not fun.

 (2) Get Identity theft protection

 When your identity is compromised it can mean countless hours trying to fix your credit report of fraudulent activity.
 With so many ways that your identity can get stolen.
 Identity theft protection is your line of defense to Prevention, Remediation, and Recovery.
 It’s no longer an option but a need for us.

 I made a quick checklist for you, in the event that you need it.
 I found it daunting to try and keep all the pieces of information together.
 With this printable,

 you’ll have all the important details pertaining to recovering in one place.
 Make sure and keep it in your safety box in the event you need to act fast.

 (4) Get a new purse

 I have the tendency of putting my purse on the cart because the strap bothers me on one side.
 Armed with the AWARENESS of this habit I decided to purchase a bag that will be more comfortable and fit my needs.
 This backpack-style purse has the qualities that I am looking for.

 Getting organized prepares you to better handle LIFE when a situation like this happens.
-Weather it’s identity theft or anything else that comes your way, remember to breath, rest, and pull back on commitments when life feels like too much.
-Oh, and give yourself grace, lots and lots of grace.
+Whether it’s identity theft or anything else that comes your way, remember to breathe, rest, and pull back on commitments when life feels like too much.
+Oh, and give yourself grace, lots, and lots of grace.
 You’re doing the best you can and that’s all we CAN do sometimes.

 What about you?
 Has your identity ever been compromised?
 What lessons did you learn?